ValveSoftware/steam-runtime/README.md

 developers should compile their games in the [scout SDK][].
 For backwards compatibility,
-this is still the default when a developer publishes a native Linux game, but we now recommend that developers should target sniper instead.
+this is still the default when a developer publishes a native Linux game, but we now recommend that developers should target steamrt4 instead.

 The Steam Runtime is also used by the [Proton][] Steam Play compatibility tools, which run Windows games on Linux systems.
-Current versions of Proton (8.0 or newer) use the Steam Runtime 3 'sniper' container runtime.
+The most recent versions of Proton (11 or newer) use the Steam Runtime 4 container runtime.
-Older versions of Proton (5.13, 6.3 and 7.0) use the Steam Runtime 2 'soldier' container runtime.
+Proton 8, 9 and 10 use the Steam Runtime 3 'sniper' container runtime,
+while Proton 5.13, 6.3 and 7.0 use the
+Steam Runtime 2 'soldier' container runtime.
 The oldest versions of Proton (5.0 or earlier) use the legacy Steam Runtime 1 'scout' `LD_LIBRARY_PATH` runtime.